-During the summer months in the valley, temperatures can be lethal for humans as well as our pets.
-While outside with your dog, please be mindful of the signs of heat exhaustion, which could lead to a potentially fatal heat stroke.
+Preventing heat exhaustion in dogs can be a little tricky.
+Knowing what to look for in your pet is key.
+During the summer months, especially here in the Arizona valley, temperatures can be lethal for humans as well as for our pets.
+Therefore, while outside with your dog, please be mindful of the signs of heat exhaustion, which could lead to a potentially fatal heat stroke.

 Heat Exhaustion Signs in Dogs

-2. Pay close attention to certain breeds – Certain breeds with heavy coats (such as Shelties or Chow Chows) and other breeds with short snouts making it harder for them to breath (such as Boxers and Pugs) are much more susceptible to heat exhaustion and should be watched closely while in hot temperatures.
+2. Pay Close Attention to Certain Breeds – Certain breeds with heavy coats (such as Shelties or Chow Chows) and those with short snouts (such as Boxers and Pugs) are much more susceptible to heat exhaustion and should be watched closely while in hot temperatures.

-4. Disorientation – You may notice that your dog is unaware of his/her surroundings while experiencing heat exhaustion.
+4. Disorientation – You may notice that your dog is unaware of his/her surroundings.
+This is typical during heat exhaustion (same as with humans).

 Heat Stroke Signs in Dogs